E-Commerce Competitor Analysis: Understanding What Works

 You sell premium sustainable sneakers.
 Direct competitors: Allbirds, Veja, Rothy's.
 Not Nike (mass market).
 Not boutique (different positioning).
 Focus on 3-5 direct competitors who steal your customers.

-Analyze Their Product Assortment
+Analyse Their Product Assortment

 What products do they carry?
 How do they organize categories?
 What's their best-selling product?
 Their price point?
 Their quality perception?